gainwell-ohio/spbm/docs/BloodFCT_Agents/colony_stimulating_factors.md

 # Colony Stimulating Factors

-This is a subcategory of Blood
+This is a subcategory of Blood Formation, Coagulation, and Thrombosis Agents.

 ## Length of Authorizations